 Instead of giving in to this anger, Patricia could use her anger as a warning signal that something needs to change.
 She could increase her awareness related to this situation, and take notice that being late creates stress for her and triggers her anger.
 This awareness then allows her the opportunity to make a change.
 Every Wednesday morning, she could leave ten or fifteen minutes earlier than she usually does, ensuring that she will not be stopped by the train, and ensuring she will be on time for work.

 Section 16: Exercise

-This exercise will take considerable more time than previous exercises.
+This exercise will take considerably more time than previous exercises.
 Be patient with yourself while practicing and do not demand perfection from yourself right away.
 The next time you feel angry, really try to experience it within your body.
 Does your throat close up?
 Does your face turn red?
 Allow the anger to sit inside you while you explore it fully.
 Try to notice as much as you can, no detail is too small.
-It is important you do not react to this anger.
+You mustn't react to this anger.
 Instead, allow it to be only an emotion within you.
 You do not need to take action just pay attention.

 Afterward, write down why you experienced the anger, and where you experienced it in your body.
 What triggered you to feel angry?
 Is this a common trigger?
 Does it connect to an unmet need of you or of another?
 How can you plan to find an alternate way around the trigger?

-Also, continue to write down conflict you are witnessing or that you are involved with, still keeping track of needs and possible resolutions .
+Also, continue to write down conflicts you are witnessing or that you are involved with, still keeping track of needs and possible resolutions.
 When faced with a conflict, practice using an “I” statement from the previous section, such as, “When you don’t do what you said you were going to do, I feel taken advantage of and discouraged.”